What internet speed do I need for streaming?

 How many Mbps do I need for streaming?

-The internet speeds required for streaming depend on the quality of the content you stream, the platform you are streaming from and the number of users connected to the internet connection.
+The internet speeds required for streaming depend on the media quality of the content you stream, the platform you are streaming from and the number of users connected to the internet connection.

 Let’s look at the different internet speed ranges available and determine which one can handle your streaming requirements.